What Is Situational Leadership®?

 - Communicate: If you are naturally participative as a leader, how long does it take for you to become comfortable with a directive or an empowering approach?

 - Advance: If things are truly either “getting better or getting worse,” then is it true your job as a Situational Leader will never really be done?

 These questions provide challenges for “those who understand” to transition into “those who can demonstrate that understanding” and effectively influence.

 Depends on the Team

-Situational Leadership® is not some sort of magic formula leaders can universally employ to turn things around or consistently exceed expectations.
+The Situational Leadership® Model is not some sort of magic formula leaders can universally employ to turn things around or consistently exceed expectations.
 In large part, much like any other leadership tool or methodology, there are circumstances where it can be implemented by skilled practitioners and still not deliver desired outcomes.
-For example, Situational Leadership® is not a cure for:
+For example, the Situational Leadership® framework is not a cure for: